Honours Program in Anthropology

 As a first step, it is recommended that students meet with full-time Anthropology faculty well in advance of the application deadline to discuss possible Honours projects.

-The Department of Sociology & Anthropology will advertise and conduct an informational workshop for students in early March.
+The Department of Sociology & Anthropology will advertise and conduct an informational workshop for students in March.
 At this workshop the Departmental Honours programs and the application process will be described.

 The Honours Package will contain the following: